Quick; no time for questions! Open a terminal and run:

 (no environment variable) |

-To put this information into context, letās say we are writing an application called send-bees
+To put this information into context, letās say we are writing an application called send-bees.
+It

 in a single bee-sending session, as well as the total number of bees sent.
 It also keeps a log of your activity per